-2018 marks 50 years since the Gardening for Disabled Trust was established.
-Our charity was born in the flower power of the 60s and we’ve kept that spirit burning ever since – helping disabled people bring bloom and blossom to their gardens.
-And giving them the tools to defy their disability and give them back a sense of independence, or purpose, or well-being and all the great things which come from that special pleasure which is gardening.
+2018 marks 50 years since we set up the Gardening for Disabled Trust.
+Our charity was born in the flower power of the sixties and we’ve kept that spirit burning ever since, helping to bring bloom and blossom to disabled people’s gardens.

 Other ways to make a donation

 The Trust’s annual income is raised through donations, legacies or fund-raising events.
 Please consider making a donation to the charity so that we can help gardeners with disabilities to continue to enjoy gardening.

 Cheques or POs can be sent to:- PO Box 285, Tunbridge Wells, Kent.
 TN2 9JD

 If you are a UK taxpayer and would like us to take advantage of UK Gift Aid, you can use the link below to download a donation form (don’t forget to sign the Gift Aid part to make your donation worth more to us, at no extra cost to you).